 Jersey is a reputable and highly regulated financial centre.
 It has a sophisticated, responsive and modern legal framework and has consistently demonstrated a willingness to assist aggrieved shareholders where it is possible to do so.

-The Supreme Court's decision in Marex provides a welcome reminder of the principles underlying the rule on reflective loss and has removed the restrictions previously placed on the creditors of a company.
-However, aggrieved shareholders still have a number of options available to them inspite of the rule.
+The decision in Marex provides a welcome reminder of the principles underlying the rule on reflective loss and has extended the rule to non-shareholder creditors.
+However, aggrieved shareholders (and creditors) still have a number of options available to them.